jdpayne68/DaJace22-Armageddon-ResultsSpeakLouder/README.md

 ### Promtail Setup (Spoke Regions)
 Each EC2 instance in the spoke regions uses a user data script to:
-- Install Promtail.
+- Install Promtail
-- Configure it to forward logs to the Loki instance in the central region.
+- Configure it to forward logs to the Loki instance in the central region

 ### Loki and Grafana Setup (Hub Region)
 The SIEM VPC's EC2 instance in the central region uses a user data script to:
-- Install Loki for log storage.
+- Install Loki for log storage
-- Install Grafana for visualization.
+- Install Grafana for visualization
-- Configure Grafana to use Loki as a data source.
+- Configure Grafana to use Loki as a data source

 ---

 ## Testing and Validation
-- **Connectivity**: Verify network connectivity between all regions using transit gateways.
+- **Connectivity**: Verify network connectivity between all regions using transit gateways
-- **Logging**: Confirm logs are being sent from spoke regions to the Loki server in the central region.
+- **Logging**: Confirm logs are being sent from spoke regions to the Loki server in the central region
-- **Monitoring**: Check the Grafana dashboard for logs and metrics from all regions.
+- **Monitoring**: Check the Grafana dashboard for logs and metrics from all regions

 ---

 ## Tools and Technologies
 - **Terraform**: Infrastructure as Code
 - **AWS Services**:
-  - EC2, VPC, Transit Gateway, ALB, ASG, NAT Gateway, Internet Gateway
+  - EC2, VPC, ALB, ASG, Transit Gateway, Internet Gateway, NAT Gateway
 - **Logging/Monitoring**:
   - **Promtail**: Log collection
   - **Loki**: Centralized log storage